Saint-Quentin-en-Yvelines: Administrative divisions

 Of these communes, Montigny-le-Bretonneux is the most centrally located and has the largest population.
-The 2 most importants communes are Trappes and Montigny.
+The 2 most important communes are Trappes and Montigny.

 Demographics

 Its president is Jean-Michel Fourgous.

 Until 2019, Saint-Quentin-en-Yvelines served as the start and finish point of the famous Paris–Brest–Paris bicycling endurance event.

 Economy

 Europcar has its head office in the business park of Val Saint-Quentin at Voisins-le-Bretonneux.
 It previously had its head office in the Immeuble Les Quadrants in Saint-Quentin-en-Yvelines.

 At one time Bouygues had its head office in the Kevin Roche-designed Challenger complex in Saint-Quentin-en-Yvelines.
 It is now occupied by Bouygues Construction, one of the group's subsidiaries.

 Le Golf National is a private golf course in Saint-Quentin.
-It is hosting the 2018 Ryder Cup.
+It hosted the 2018 Ryder Cup.

 Sport

 The city has a velodrome, the Vélodrome de Saint-Quentin-en-Yvelines.
 It was built between 2011 and 2014 and hosted the 2015 UCI Track Cycling World Championships and the 2016 UEC European Track Championships.
 Next to the velodrome is also a BMX track.

 Between 1991 and 2015, Saint-Quentin-en-Yvelines was the start and finish location for the Paris-Brest-Paris randonnée.